It was never our intention to raise money.

 During Margot’s appeal we were careful not to confuse our public campaign with fundraising.
 We wanted our message to be clear.

-Nevertheless, we have come to realise that many people want to donate money and/or fundraise to support what we do, regardless of whether they have registered: some because they’re ineligible to register, others because they’ve been touched or inspired by Margot’s story / the efforts of Team Margot.
+Nevertheless, we have come to realise that many people want to donate money and/or fundraise to support what we do, regardless of whether they have registered as a stem cell donor, give blood or are on the organ donor register: some because they’re ineligible to register, others because they’ve been touched or inspired by Margot’s story / the efforts of Team Margot.

 Everyone at Team Margot is an unpaid volunteer.
-We willingly give our time & energy and pay our own way to organise & run events, to fundraise and in our own time and our own way, spread the word.
+We willingly give our efforts & energy to spread the word, in our own time and in our own way.
 There are no salaries, admin fees or expenses paid by the charity.
 No clever accounting tricks.
-We do what we do because we want to make a difference: we want to help save the lives of all those people who, just like Margot and our family, never thought they’d need a bone marrow transplant.
+We do what we do because we want to make a difference: we want to help save the lives of all those people who, just like Margot and our family, never thought they’d need a bone marrow transplant, blood or organ donation.

 Thank you so much for your support.